apache/hudi/rfc/rfc-56/rfc-56.md

 ## Implementation
 Here is the high level workflow of early conflict detection as figure1 showed.
-As we can see, only both `supportsOptimisticConcurrencyControl` and `isEarlyConflictDetectionEnable` are true, we could use this early conflict detection feature.
+As we can see, when both `supportsOptimisticConcurrencyControl` and `isEarlyConflictDetectionEnable` are true, we could use this early conflict detection feature.
 Else, we will skip this check and create marker directly.

 ![](figure1.png)